-end point: The end point is the final point (device) on the defined path over which audio and/or video content is routed to a room.
-An example of this would be a TV or Receiver.
+end point: The final point (device) on the defined path over which audio and/or video content is routed to a room, for example, a TV or receiver.

-Ethernet: Uses Ethernet category 5 (CAT5 or CAT5e) wiring to transfer data.
+Ethernet: Uses Ethernet category 5 (CAT5, CAT5e, CAT6, etc.) wiring to transfer data.
 Ethernet uses a star network topology that allows multiple points to communicate to a single point.
-The Speaker Point® and Touch Screens use Ethernet to communicate to the Control4 Controller.
+The Door Station and touch screens use Ethernet to communicate to the Control4 controller.